 It's important to tackle mental health issues in early life and help children move on to positive and fulfilled lives.

-1 in 10 children between the age of 5-16 years old has a mental health problem, and many continue to have problems into adulthood.
+Many continue to have problems into adulthood.
 Half of those with lifetime mental health problems first experience symptoms by the age of 14.
 That's why it's important to tackle mental health issues in early life and build on protective factors to help children move on to positive and fulfilled lives.